liobaberndt/CPNS/README.md

 ---

-*Funding (manuscript version): This research was funded in whole, or in part, by the Wellcome Trust (226709/Z/22/Z).
+*This research was funded in whole, or in part, by the Wellcome Trust (226709/Z/22/Z).
 For the purpose of Open Access, the author has applied a Creative Commons Attribution (CC BY) public copyright licence to any Author Accepted Manuscript version arising from this submission.*

 ---